How long does conveyancing take?

 Local authority searches, for example, inspect planning permissions and local plans.

-Water and drainage searches delve into sewage connections and water sources.
+Water and drainage searches look at sewage connections and water sources.

 There are myriad searches to consider, and the selection often depends on the property's location and the insights deemed necessary for the purchase.